-The bracketed numbers are present solely for the guidance of court and counsel and should not be included in the instructions submitted to the jury.
+The brackets and numbers are present solely for the guidance of court and counsel and should not be included in the instructions submitted to the jury.

 When accountability is an issue, ordinarily insert the phrase "or one for whose conduct he is legally responsible" after the word "defendant" in each proposition.
-See Instruction 5.03.
+Give Instruction 5.03.